 3. Apply for Entry Permit

-Apply for a UAE family visa entry permit through the GDRFA or ICP online portals or authorized typing centers.
+Apply for a UAE family visa entry permit through the GDRFA or ICP portals.
+The entry permit is typically valid for 60 days, during which the residence visa process must be completed.

 4. Complete Medical Test & Emirates ID Biometric